FRCE recognized for contributions to Fleet AV-8B Harrier readiness

 |0

-This work, FRCE recognized for contributions to Fleet AV-8B Harrier readiness [Image 4 of 4], by Joseph Andes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, FRCE recognized for contributions to Fleet AV-8B Harrier readiness, by Joseph Andes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT